furkanyazar/ReCapProject/README.md

 # ReCapProject

-This is a .Net Core project for [ReCapAngular project](https://github.com/furkanyazar/ReCapAngular.git)
+This is a .Net Core project for [ReCapAngular](https://github.com/furkanyazar/ReCapAngular.git) project.